End to End Testing Guide for 2025 - Best Practices

 API testing isn’t specifically end-to-end testing, but it can be part of it.
 While API testing focuses on determining if software systems communicate correctly through API calls, e2e testing validates the entire application flow, including but not limited to API interactions.

-What is end-to-end testing with example?
+What is end-to-end testing with an example?

 End-to-end testing refers to a testing method that validates the complete system flow from beginning to end.
 For example, in a mobile eCommerce website, mobile end-to-end testing might involve creating a new user, logging in as that user, searching for a product, adding the product to the cart, checking out, and finally verifying the purchase in the user’s order history.

-Latest Posts:
+Latest Articles: